 … is not something I would ever want to do.
-I have no desire to perform, and the irony is that I do perform, in tiny ways in my local community – with the occasional murder mystery under my belt and a terrible memory of playing an ugly sister in a panto that will forever be seared into my memory.
+I have no desire to perform, and the irony is that I do perform from time to time – with the occasional murder mystery under my belt, and being an ugly sister in a panto that will forever be seared into my memory.

 Thankfully, I spent an evening this week thoroughly enjoying a live performers by two entertainers who are – or at least seem to be – absolute naturals on the stage.
 Michael Ball and Alfie Boe are two singers, but that doesn’t do them justice.
 That’s like calling Shakespeare just another author; he wasn’t, he was a master craftsman, and I will be the first to say that Ball and Boe are two very talented, clever men with a clear sense of joy in their work.

 In a 20,000-seater stadium such as the O2 in south-east London, it takes an act with a respectable, loyal following to even get close to filling it.
 With these two men, however, their followers are indeed large and very loyal, and you wouldn’t get that with “passing trade” performers who are here one day and gone the next.
 Ball & Boe have spent years carefully cultivating their following, not because they had to but because they wanted to – their love of their audience is very apparent.

 One of my very great pals, Diana, is a Michael Ball fan.
 A serious Michael Ball fan.
 She would quite possibly faint if she ever met him face-to-face; she began panting slightly when she saw him on stage just this week, and seemed to be sucking rather heavily on a sherbert lemon, but the less said about that the better.